mjmenger/learning-week/labs/terraform/provision_bigip/deploy_aws.md

 # Deploy BIG-IP in AWS
-This section will walk you through deploying a 3-nic BIG-IP VE appliances in AWS leveraging the [BIG-IP Terraform Provisioner for AWS](https://github.com/f5devcentral/terraform-aws-bigip-module).
+This section will walk you through deploying a 3-nic BIG-IP VE appliance in AWS leveraging the [BIG-IP Terraform Provisioner for AWS](https://github.com/f5devcentral/terraform-aws-bigip-module).

 The code in this example will deploy a new VPC, subnets and a 3-nic BIG-IP.
 The code is a modified version of the BIG-IP Terraform Provision for AWS [3-nic example](https://github.com/f5devcentral/terraform-aws-bigip-module/tree/master/examples/bigip_aws_3nic_deploy).

-## Terraform Module Overview
-The BIG-IP Terraform Provisioner for AWS was created to help customers easily deploy a BIG-IP in AWS.
-It drastically reduces the steps required to deploy a BIG-IP based upon best practices for AWS.
-The module is currently accessible via the F5DevCentral GitHub organization.
-However, in the near future the module will be transfered to the F5Networks GitHub organization where it will recieve full F5 Support as well as be published in the [Terraform Registry](https://registry.terraform.io/).

-### Advantages
-- The module is very versital as it supports any combination of network interfaces (n-nic) to match the customer's requirements
-- The module installs specified versions of AS3 and DO
-- The module creates a DO declaration to help onboard the deployed BIG-IP
-- Can set the BIG-IP password from a secrets manager

 ## Accept Marketplace Subscription
 To deploy the BIG-IP AWS Machine Image (AMI) we need to accept the marketplace subscription.